Brain injury and hot weather: why it’s hard and how to stay safe

 It’s like the body’s thermostat is compromised, so the signals the brain would normally send to the body to help cool it down don’t work as well.
 This makes it harder for survivors to control their body temperature.

-They may feel too hot or too cold, or fluctuate between the two.
 Other symptoms, such as fatigue and cognitive problems may be exacerbated in hot weather.

 Marie Finch, our Neuro Rehab Lead who runs the Living with Brain Injury courses and Community Support Groups, explains: